dastanaron/yii2-dropzone-widget/README.md

         'generateJSFile' => true, //Generate js file (the default is on) 'options'=> [
-            'url' => '/file-upload/image-upload', //Where to send a request to save the file ]
+            'url' => '/file-upload/image-upload', //Where to send a request to save the file 'maxFiles' => 1, //The maximum number of files 'acceptedFiles' => 'image / *', // MIME - file types ]
 ])?>
 ```
+In the array of options, you can specify all the options available in dropZoneLib, [list of options] (http://www.dropzonejs.com/#configuration-options)

 Example of a data acceptance controller, [details here](http://www.yiiframework.com/doc-2.0/guide-input-file-upload.html):